How To Create A Widget Plugin For WordPress

 /*

-Plugin Name: Widget Plugin
+Plugin Name: My Widget Plugin

-Plugin URI: http://www.wpexplorer.com/
+Plugin URI: http://www.wpexplorer.com/create-widget-plugin-wordpress/

-Description: A simple plugin that adds a simple widget
+Description: This plugin adds a custom widget.

 Version: 1.0

-Author URI: http://www.wpexplorer.com/
+Author URI: http://www.wpexplorer.com/create-widget-plugin-wordpress/

 License: GPL2